-From warm sunny days to freezing temperatures and hail, we’ve seen it all recently.
+From warm sunny days to cooler days and thunderstorms, we’ve seen it all recently.

 Here we take a look at 12 of the best, from a canal-side setting with cover and heating to a popular city centre spot.